 How Do You Pay for

-COVID-19 Vaccines?
+Vaccines?

-Other Vaccinations
+Adult Vaccinations

 ?

 Vaccinations and boosters are necessary for adults throughout life.
 Vaccines are typically paid for by your insurance.
 If you aren’t currently covered by healthcare insurance, go to the Uninsured button below.
+Vaccines are usually covered or there is only a small copay to get your immunization (HHS).

 Click Below to Learn More